 What We Do in Portugal When We Crave Cranberry Sauce

 We could hypothetically buy fresh cranberries at better markets and make cranberry sauce from scratch.
+However, buying expensive cans at expat stores is the easier option.

 Buttermilk has a misleading name that insinuates the presence of butter.
 Instead, the fermented dairy product is a byproduct of producing butter and doesn’t actually have butter as an ingredient.
 While we didn’t buy buttermilk that often in America, it was easy to find when we needed buttermilk for a recipe like ranch dressing or cornbread.